llvm/llvm-project/llvm/docs/TableGen/BackEnds.rst

 * ``string FilterClass``.
 The table will have one entry for each record that derives from this class.

+* ``string FilterClassField``.
+This is an optional field of ``FilterClass`` which should be `bit` type.
+If specified, only those records with this field being true will have corresponding entries in the table.

 * ``string CppTypeName``.
 The name of the C++ struct/class type of the table that holds the entries.
 If unspecified, the ``FilterClass`` name is used.